7 Health Challenges of Aging

 Risk for developing most types of cancer increases with age.

 The risk of prostate cancer increases with age, and black men have a higher rate than white men.
-Screening should start in your 40s, and at the very least should involve a digital rectal
+Screening should start in your 40s, and at the very least should involve a digital rectal examination.

-prostate cancer, and colon cancer combined.
+accounts for more deaths than breast cancer, prostate cancer, and colon cancer combined.
 Brangman's advice: "Stop smoking."